Mutz/simple-laravel-cms/readme.md

 * Grunt for task automation (LESS compilation, concatenation, minification, live reload)
 * Fully restful
 * TinyMCE WYSIWYG editor
-* elFinder file manager (as I mentioned, using Barry Heuvels laravel-elfinder package)
+* elFinder file manager (once again, big "Thank You" to Barry Heuvels for his laravel-elfinder package)
 * Validator service with separate validation for creating and editing
 * Image upload and editing
 * Internationalization
 * Automatic slug generation, making URI-s which are user and SEO friendly (i.e. www.mysite.com/cool-category/even-cooler-article)
-* Caching
+* Caching (with event listeners to clean appropriate cache keys on any change in articles(create,update,delete))
 * [OpenShift](https://openshift.redhat.com/) deploy ready ("public" folder renamed to "php", and deploy hook creating a symlink to the "data" folder so uploaded images don't get wiped out on deploy)
 * Portuguese localization files